dknauss/gutenberg/packages/date/README.md

 _Parameters_

--   _dateValue_ `string`: Date String or Date object in the Defined WP Timezone.
+-   _dateValue_ `Date | string`: Date String or Date object in the Defined WP Timezone.

 _Returns_